DCurro/Pose-Aware-Embedding-Networks-and-Multi-Modal-Image-Language-Retrieval/thesis_summary/README.md

 <img src="https://github.com/DCurro/Pose-Aware-Embedding-Networks-and-Multi-Modal-Image-Language-Retrieval/blob/master/github_images/Thin-Slicing.png" width="300">
 </p>

+Once the model is trained, retrieval becomes a simple matter of embedding the query image, followed by a nearest neighbours search starting from the embedding location.

 ## Querying with Language

 Querying with images alone is limited.
 You might not have the images you want to begin a search.
 Alternatively, language descriptors should be easier to generate.
 A network archetecture and two approaches are defined to accomodate for language-based queries.